gtri/rapid-modeling-tools/ingrid-quick-start/README.md

 ![](images/sys-parts-baseline-ids.png)

 Duplicate and rename `SystemParts Example Baseline.xlsx` to `SystemParts Example Update.xlsx`.
-Open `SystemParts Example Update.xlsx`, switch to the sheet labeled `SysetmParts` and paste the data shown in the table here.
+Open `SystemParts Example Updated.xlsx`, switch to the sheet labeled `SysetmParts` and paste the data shown in the table here.

 | Component | Part | Context | Role | Assoc |